ouzi-dev/credstash-operator/.github/ISSUE_TEMPLATE/feature_request.md

 How would the new interaction with Credstash Operator look like?
 E.g.
 1. What are the prerequisites for this?
 2. User starts up Credstash Operator using the --new-feature flag
-3. User submits CrestashSecret object with extra parameter new-feature
+3. User submits CredstashSecret object with extra parameter new-feature
 4. New Secret created using the new feature

 Feel free to add a diagram if that helps explaining things.